work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 5.9.0 =
+= 6.0.0 =
-Version 5.9.0 adds a new feature to block REST API requests.
+Version 6.0.0 adds privacy enhancement for the REST API.
 It is recommended for all users.